 - Brief details of your exceptional circumstances

 You must describe briefly and clearly the relevant circumstances involved, and how you feel that these affected you in relation to any assessment, for example having taken an exam whilst ill or completed coursework whilst experiencing exceptional personal difficulties (see below for more details).

 - List supporting evidence submitted

 Enter details here of the documentary evidence you are submitting.
-These details should show the mitigating circumstances involved, relevant dates and evidence source, for example your doctor.
+These details should show the exceptional circumstances involved, relevant dates and evidence source, for example your doctor.
 Securely attach your evidence to the form.
 Without relevant supporting evidence it is very likely that your claim will be rejected (see below for details).
-Do not simply state 'evidence applied for' or 'doctor's note on the way' - it is your responsibility to obtain the evidence and to make sure that the evidence gets to your supervisor or to the departmental office (preferably the latter).
+Do not simply state 'evidence applied for' or 'doctor's note on the way' - it is your responsibility to obtain the evidence and to make sure that the evidence gets to the departmental office (preferably the latter).
 If necessary you may have to chase the medical practice - this is not the responsibility of the department.

 - Details of assessments affected

 You must list each assessment that you believe will be or has been affected by the exceptional circumstances you are claiming and complete all sections.

 You must read and sign the declaration and insert the date you signed the declaration.